 Patrice Remarck, a top USA Taekwondo instructor has urged the sports authorities and sponsors to support Ghanaian Taekwondo athletes as they have the technique and potential to become champions in the near future.

-The former USA Olympic and World champion, as well as trainer of the US Armed Forces who was born in Cote d’Ivoire, said Ghanaians are good in sports and when given the right training and resources, they can become champions.
+The former USA Olympic and World champion, as well as a trainer of the US Armed Forces who was born in Cote d’Ivoire, said Ghanaians are good in sports and when given the right training and resources, they can become champions.

 He adviced the coaches with Grade C license certificate to have self-belief, aim higher to reach the top level, by remaining disciplined, learning more with regular training and know where they are going.